Fund Accounting Salary Guide 2022

 Demand vs Supply

-Prior to COVID-19, Australia would receive an influx of investment accountants from offshore fund administration hubs in wider parts of Asia, Ireland, and the UK.
+Before COVID-19, Australia would receive an influx of investment accountants from offshore fund administration hubs in wider parts of Asia, Ireland, and the UK.
 Many would come to Australia on working holiday visas and commence contract positions, which supported local firms at the end of the financial year, and those who performed well would be offered a contract extension, permanent position or sponsorship from their employer.

 With the supply tap of international talent being turned off, contract roles have been highly challenging to fill, with local talent valuing job security and preferring permanent positions.
-Hence, hiring managers have been challenged with finding end of financial year support and have been looking outside of the typical ‘investment accountant market’ for solutions.
+Hence, hiring managers have been challenged with finding end-of-financial-year support and have been looking outside of the typical ‘investment accountant market’ for solutions.

 Many hiring managers within fund services and some fund managers have been looking at talent from the big 4 and mid-tier accounting firms, ideally with exposure to funds management clients, and will train the investment accounting skill set to them, especially for financial reporting positions.